wbreiler/citportland-wiki/files/LAN Center/ubuntu-install-guide.md

 # Ubuntu Install Guide
 <img src="https://i.imgur.com/q7GqrC9.gif" width="512" height="512"/>

+## Preface:
+This guide is good for Ubuntu, as well as other Debian or Ubuntu based Linux distros.
+Some examples include Lubuntu, Xubuntu, Kubuntu, Linux Mint, Knoppix, and Deepin.
+You also **MUST** be comfortable using a command line to install packages.

 ## Installing Steam on Ubuntu:
 1. Confirm that the `multiverse` Ubuntu repository is enabled by doing the following:
     * Open a terminal (Ctrl + Alt + T) and run: